Please>/b> try this page for browsers that can not handle SCRIPTing. Click Here For Front Page

 Corner of Grand and Noble Corner of Huron and Throop

-The Gaylords Street gang has its beginnings in the area of grand and noble on Chicago's north side.
-The Gaylords were originally a softball club in the late 1940s or early 1950s, that eventually converted in to a street gang around 1952 (See Chicago Tribune reference).
+The North Side Gaylords Street gang has its beginnings in the area of Grand and Noble on Chicago's North Side.
+The Gaylords were originally a softball club in the late 1940s called the Junior Postals, that eventually converted into a street gang prior to 1954 (See Chicago Tribune reference).
+The Junior Postals shared a clubhouse with the well established - Postal Athletic Club - until the two clubs had a falling out.
 Softball clubs and social clubs were common in Chicago and many neighborhoods had them.
 Other softball clubs at that time included the Scorpions, Ramrods and the Demons.
 It is very important to say here, that for many years after the 1950s, gangs referred to themselves as "clubs" in Chicago.

 The Gaylords adopted their name at a time period in which homosexuality had nothing to do with the word "Gay."
 It was a trendy and widely used word of the time that described a proud, happy mood.
 The word "Gay"could be found back then in the names of businesses, books and even in movies such as: The Gay Intruders (1948), and The Gay Amigo (with western star, Cisco Kid, 1949).